“The day has passed for patching up the capitalist system; it must go!”- James Connolly

 It’s a system that is destroying our planet for profit, since 1988 100 companies have been responsible for 70% of CO2 emissions.

 It’s a system where huge profits our made by big business, developers and landlords at our expense, while we get a housing crisis, unaffordable childcare and underfunded public services.

 It’s a system that breeds oppression of women and LGBTQ people and fuels racist prejudice.

 The Socialist Party stands for a complete break with this system.
 We stand for the major companies and financial institutions that dominate our economy to be taken out of the hands of the profiteers, and brought into public ownership, under the democratic control of working class people.
 On this basis, we can plan the economy to meet our needs and those of our planet.

 We stand for the unity of the working class on this island, Protestant and Catholic, North and South, in the struggle against sectarianism, state repression and the capitalist system.
 We stand for a socialist Ireland, with no coercion and the rights of all minorities guaranteed, as part of free, equal and voluntary socialist federation of Ireland, Scotland, England and Wales.
-We oppose the bosses EU that is run in the interests of bosses and bankers- we stand for a socialist Europe based on the rule of the working class.
+We oppose the capitalist EU, this is an institution run in the interests of bosses, billionaires and bankers.
+We stand for a democratic socialist Europe based on the rule of the working class.

 We are part of an international socialist struggle for socialist change.
 We are the Irish section of the Committee for a Workers International (CWI)- www.worldsocialist.net.

 A fighting record